drewbrokke/jack-cli/README.md

 ## Placeholder tokens

-`jack` defines several placeholder tokens that may be used in the [`command`](#command-required) property.
+`jack` defines several placeholder tokens that may be used in the [`command`](#command-required) property of a Command object.
+These will be substituted with information from the currently selected commit.

+The placeholder tokens are delimited by `[%` and `%]`.

+Example usage:

+`"git -p diff [%SHA_RANGE%] --patch --stat-width=1000"`

 ### **COMMIT_MESSAGE**

-The commit message of the currently selected commit
+Will be replaced by the commit message of the currently selected commit

 ### **SHA_RANGE**

 Will always be replaced by a revision range, even if there is no marked commit.
-Commands such as `git diff` require this to show the changes for just a single commit.
+Commands such as `git diff` or `git difftool` require this to show the changes for just a single commit.

-Examples:
+Example replacement values:

 -   Single Commit: `4a22d67^..4a22d67`
 -   With Marked Commit: `9103ae0^..4a22d67`